“What about this room?”

 Paralysis.
 Fear.
 She couldn’t.
 She couldn’t.
 All she could do was run.
 She had to get away.
 She had to get away.

 They ran.
-But they stopped when they saw the wall of undead warriors.
-They were blocking the way back up to the surface.
-They waited, the dead body of the warrior who had fled earlier crushed against one wall, his brains pasted against the stone.
+But they stopped when they saw the wall of undead warriors blocking the way back up to the surface.
+They waited, the dead body of the warrior who had fled earlier crushed against one wall, his brains pasted on the stone.

 “We must run.”